 Our experts from Eagle Van Lines remind us that most self-storage companies offer insurance as a part of their services, so you might want to look into that.
 However, be careful about what those offers include.
 Read the fine print to ensure your instrument is as safe as it can be.

-The insurance can save you from unexpected costs if some of your instruments get damaged in the storage unit
+insurance can save you from unexpected costs if some of your instruments get

 6. Keep Your Instruments in Check